Before We Go: Plot

-Elated that her problem is now solved, Brooke offers to go to Nick's friend's wedding and pretend to be his girlfriend in front of his ex, Hannah.
-At the reception, Nick sees Hannah, but after being introduced to her new boyfriend, he leaves abruptly.
-Outside, Nick tells Brooke that this was the first time he had seen Hannah since she rejected his marriage proposal and broke up with him six years ago.
-At Brooke's insistence, Nick goes back to speak to Hannah and discovers that she is pregnant and that their relationship is truly over.
+Elated that her problem is now solved, Brooke offers to accompany Nick to the reception and pretend to be his girlfriend in front of his ex, Hannah.
+There, once Nick sees Hannah and meets her new boyfriend, he leaves abruptly.
+Outside, he explains this was the first time he had seen Hannah since she rejected his marriage proposal and broke up with him six years ago.

+At Brooke's insistence, Nick goes back to speak to Hannah and discovers that she is pregnant, so it finally gets closure.
 Wandering around the city, the two find a psychic who is still open.
-After he reads her future, he allows Brooke to use his phone and she learns her friend could not get into her home to retrieve the letter.
+After he reads her future, he allows Brooke to use his phone so she learns her friend couldn't retrieve the letter.

-After they leave the psychic, Brooke reveals to Nick that she discovered that her husband was cheating on her.
+After leaving the psychic, Brooke reveals that she discovered that her husband was cheating on her.
 Though he ended the relationship, she discovered that he was going to see his mistress again.
-Devastated, she wrote him a letter ending the marriage and went to New York for work.
-However, during her trip she received a phone call from her husband saying he was coming home early and realized that he had ended the relationship with his mistress for good.
+Devastated, she wrote him a letter ending their marriage and went to New York for work.
+However, during her trip when her husband called to say he was coming home early, she realized he must have broken ties with his mistress.

-At a restaurant, Nick tells Brooke that her husband will most likely understand why she wrote him the letter and that if he doesn't, that's that.
-Brooke, worried about the possible end of her marriage, sneaks out the back of the restaurant and tries to hail a cab to the airport to fly to her mother's in Indiana.
-Nick appears, frustrated that she tried to bail on him, and they argue about their relationships.
-They then go to Nick's friend's hotel room.
-Together, they unwind from the night's adventures.
-They then share a kiss, write on the back of paintings in the room (a reference to an earlier encounter with a painting with erotic writing on the back of it) and reflect on their night.
+At a restaurant, Nick tells Brooke that her husband will most likely understand why she wrote him the letter.
+She worried about the possible end of her marriage, sneaks out the back of the restaurant and tries to hail a cab to the airport to fly to her mother's in Indiana.

+Nick appears, frustrated that Brooke tried to bail on him, and they argue.
+Going to Nick's friend's hotel room, they unwind from the night's adventures.
+They then share a kiss, write on the back of paintings in the room (a reference to an earlier encounter with a painting with erotic writing on its back) and reflect on their night.

-In the morning, they return to the train station where they are about to part.
-Nick picks up a phone from a phone booth and, like an earlier joke, uses it as a "time machine" and pretends to call himself in the past, saying that he will meet a woman and "you will need her more than she needs you".
-They share one last kiss and finally depart.
-On her way home, Brooke finds a guest service paper that she and Nick filled out at the hotel.
-On the bottom it says, "Turn over".
-After reading what was on the back, she smiles.
+In the morning, they return to the train station.
+Just before they part, Nick makes a pretend call from a phone booth.
+Using it as a "time machine" he calls himself in the past, saying he will meet a woman and "you will need her more than she needs you".
+They share one last kiss and finally part.

+On her way home, Brooke finds a guest service paper they had filled out at the hotel.
+On the bottom, it says, "Turn over".
+After reading what is on the back, she smiles.